 Why Nations Fail Review

 Why Nations Fail will change the way you see the world.
 I never realized that such simple differences in institutions could mean such drastic differences in standards of living.
-I think this is an extremely important book that everyone can learn something from, and it helps that it is also an engaging read!
+I think this is an extremely important book that everyone can learn something from.

 Who would I recommend the Why Nations Fail summary to?